Freshly/stenotype/README.md

 #### Configuring context handlers

 Each event is emitted in a context which might be an ActionController instance or an ActiveJob instance or potentially any other place.
-Context handlers are implemented as plain ruby classes, so before using them you must register them.
+Context handlers are implemented as plain ruby classes.
 By default a plain `Class` handler is registered when not used with any framework.
 In case Ruby on Rails is used, then there are two additional context handlers for `ActionController` and `ActiveJob` instances.
+Registration of the context handler happens upon inheriting from `Stenotype::ContextHandlers::Base`.

 ### Emitting Events